linode/docs/docs/networking/vpn/set-up-a-streisand-gateway.md

 ## Install Ansible and its Dependencies

-{:.note}
->
+{{< note >}}
-> As of this writing, it is not possible to run Streisand on a Windows computer.
+As of this writing, it is not possible to run Streisand on a Windows computer.
 If you do not have access to a Mac or Linux machine, you can connect to an existing Linode and complete the steps in this guide from your remote server.
 This will create an additional Linode.
+{{< /note >}}

 1. Open a terminal window on your local machine.
 Check to see if you have any ssh keys: